Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Experiment

-(4) TSD--: We remove the temporal saliency detection (TSD--) and obtain the viewport prediction results for this ablation experiment.
-By comparing the prediction results of STVP and TSD--, we obtain the importance of the temporal saliency model used to achieve the viewport prediction.
+We remove the temporal saliency detection (TSD--) module and obtain the viewport prediction results for this ablation study.
+By comparing the prediction results of STVP and TSD--, we obtain the importance of the temporal saliency model in achieving accurate viewport prediction.